 Researchers have discovered that spirituality and religious observance can improve health and the quality of life for many people.
 A mediating role in stress reduction and other mild mental health issues seems to be one benefit.

 So while faith communities may not protect a proportion of followers from becoming addicted, it may be something for some individuals with which to re-engage in order to advance and sustain their recovery.
-Among the recovering population are many people who report that religion and/or spirituality played a positive and even essential part in their recovery process.
+Among the recovering population are many people who report that religion and addiction recovery go hand in hand and that spirituality played a positive and even essential part in their sobriety.

 One potential benefit is the community created in part by the religion.
-Positive social networks are known to enhance the chances of recovery, as is a renewed sense of purpose and meaning.
+Positive social networks are known to enhance the chances of recovery, as is a renewed sense of purpose and spiritual awakening.
 This is where the 12-Step programme espoused by mutual-aid fellowships such as Alcoholics Anonymous and Narcotics Anonymous has much to offer.